12 April 2021

 Are there any changes to funerals?

 Funerals can be attended by a maximum of 30 people depending on the size of the venue.
-Linked ceremonial events such as stone settings and ash scatterings can also continue with up to 6 people in attendance.
+Linked ceremonial events such as stone settings and ash scatterings can also continue with up to 15 people in attendance.
+Those working at the venues are not included in the numbers

 Social distancing should be maintained between people who do not live together or share a support bubble.